jgroschwitz/jgroschwitz.github.io/Jonas Groschwitz NLP.md

 * Lindemann, M., **Groschwitz, J.**, & Koller, A. (2020).
 [Fast semantic parsing with well-typedness guarantees](https://aclanthology.org/2020.emnlp-main.323/)  In *Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)* (pp. 3929-3951).

+	> AM dependency parsing [...] relies on a type system that models semantic valency but makes existing parsers slow.
+We describe an A* parser and a transition-based parser for AM dependency parsing which guarantee well-typedness and improve parsing speed by up to 3 orders of magnitude, while maintaining or improving accuracy.

 ### 2019

 * Donatelli, L., Fowlie, M., **Groschwitz, J.**, Koller, A., Lindemann, M., Mina, M., & Weißenhorn, P. (2019).
 [Saarland at MRP 2019: Compositional parsing across all graphbanks](https://www.aclweb.org/anthology/K19-2006/) .
 In *Proceedings of the Shared Task on Cross-Framework Meaning Representation Parsing at the 2019 Conference on Natural Language Learning *(pp. 66-75).